tfabris/CrowCam/README.md

     stream if your network has a brief glitch.
 This script will bounce the Live Broadcast feature if the network blips, automatically restoring the stream, and working around Synology's bug.
+- Fixes YouTube Bug:
+  - There is a bug in YouTube where it randomly clobbers your live stream's secret name/key variable, which causes your YouTube stream to unexpectedly stop working, because the variable no longer matches the one that you plugged into the Synology Surveillance Station "Live Broadcast" dialog box.
+    This script will query the YouTube API, obtain the secret key, and make sure that the one plugged into the Synology NAS matches the one on YouTube.
+    If not, it logs an error message and then automatically updates it, thus keeping your stream alive, and working around YouTube's bug.
 - Sunrise/Sunset Scheduling:
   - Turns the YouTube live stream on and off based on the approximate sunrise and sunset for the camera's location and timezone.
 Because crows are